sven-hash/docs/docs/run-nym-nodes/nodes/requester.md

 If you have access to a server, you can run the Network Requester, which allows Nym users to make outbound network requests from your server.

-The Network Requester is **not** an open proxy.
-It ships with a file called `allowed.list.sample`, which contains URLs used by the Blockstream Green and Electrum cryptographic wallets, which can be modified with the URLs of the web services it will connect to according to the whim of the maintainer of that instance.

 ## Anatomy of a network requester service

+The network requester is **not** an open proxy.
+It ships with a file called `allowed.list.sample`, which contains URLs used by the Blockstream Green and Electrum cryptographic wallets, which can be modified with the URLs of the web services it will connect to according to the maintainer of that instance.

 A network requester service is comprised of 2 Nym binaries running on one VPS:
 * `nym-client`
 * `nym-network-requester`